Book

 Objective: To develop and test theoretical expectations about when political parties will make more or fewer nativist appeals in their electoral campaigns.
 Methods: We use spatial autoregressive models to test our claims about the ways in which electoral competition drives nativist appeals.
 Results: We find strong support for our theoretical expectations on how spatial and temporal processes influence parties’ nativist appeals.
 We also find strong support for our expectations on how the percentage of foreign-born population shapes nativist appeals by government parties and how economic performance shapes nativist appeals by opposition parties.
 Conclusion: Spatial party competition conditions the relationship between economic performance, immigration, and parties’ nativist appeals, revealing the strategic behavior of political parties in their choices of when to make nativist appeals more or less prominent in their electoral campaigns.

 Barberia, Lorena, Maria Leticia Claro Oliveira, Andrea Junqueira, Natalia Moreria, and Guy Whitten.
 2021.
 “Should I Stay or Should I Go?
 Embracing Causal Heterogeneity in the Study of Pandemic Policy and Citizen Behavior.”
-Social Science Quartely.
+Social Science Quarterly.
 Available here.

 Objective: To test for multicausality between government policy, health outcomes, economic performance, and citizen behavior during the COVID-19 global pandemic.
 Methods: We perform Granger-causality tests to explore the interrelationship between four endogenous variables, social distancing policy, home isolation, balance rate, and average weekly COVID-19 deaths, in the 26 states of Brazil.
 As exogenous variables, we included a linear time trend and a dummy for the week in which the World Health Organization (WHO) declared COVID-19 a global pandemic.
 Results: Our analysis of Granger causal ordering between the four variables demonstrates that there is significant heterogeneity across the Brazilian federation.
 These findings can be interpreted as underscoring that there is no common model applicable to all states, and that the dynamics are context-dependent.
 Conclusion: Our suggested approach allows researchers to account for the complex interrelationship between government policy, citizen behavior, the economy, and COVID-related health outcomes.